chkp-guybarak/terraform-azure-guy-test1/modules/vmss_existing_vnet/README.md

-# Check Point CloudGuard IaaS VMSS Terraform deployment for Azure
+# Check Point CloudGuard VMSS Module - Existing VNet

-This Terraform module deploys Check Point CloudGuard IaaS VMSS solution into an existing VNet in azure.
+This Terraform module deploys Check Point CloudGuard Network Security VMSS solution into an existing VNet in azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Role assignment - conditional creation